 Overview of Play Therapy

-By Nazia Islam, LPC-S, RPTI love working with children, observing their creativity, the way they see the world, and resiliency.
+By Nazia Islam, LPC-S, RPT I love working with children, observing their creativity, the way they see the world, and resiliency.
 Prior to becoming a Registered Play Therapist I would use talk therapy and my rapport with children to see improvements.
 However, there were times I would hit a wall.
-The wall I was hitting was that children do not have the same communication style as adults.
-Children use play
+The wall I was hitting […]

 The Extremes of the 5 Love Languages

-by Jessica Flores, LPC-AYou may have read Gary Chapman’s book, “The 5 Love Languages.
+by Jessica Flores, LPC-A You may have read Gary Chapman’s book, “The 5 Love Languages.
 How to Express Heartfelt Commitment to Your Mate,” (1992).
 Those five languages include physical touch, receiving gifts, quality time, words of affirmation, and acts of service.
-In this book, Chapman explains the different ways to identify our own love language as well as our partner’s.
-By doing so, we can better communicate with our significant
+In this book, Chapman explains the different ways to identify our own love language […]

 Walking for Mental Health

-By Nazia Islam, LPC-S, RPTIt is well known that movement and exercise have been proven to help with elevating mood and improving symptoms of depression and anxiety.
+By Nazia Islam, LPC-S, RPT It is well known that movement and exercise have been proven to help with elevating mood and improving symptoms of depression and anxiety.
 Wherever you are on the spectrum from a little down to clinically depressed, it can be difficult to get motivated with an exercise regimen.
-The thought process usually goes “I know I will feel better if I exercise, but I don’t
+The thought process […]

 Counseling For Children

-By Nazia Islam, LPC-S, RPTJust like adults children can experience stress.
+By Nazia Islam, LPC-S, RPT Just like adults children can experience stress.
 Stressors for children can include the death of a pet, the birth of a sibling, divorce, neglect, abandonment, moving, domestic violence, bullying at school, natural disasters, war, violence, and political climate.
-Your child will not come to you stating “Mother, I feel quite saddened by the recent events of the world, and it is affecting my mental health.
+Your child will not come to you stating “Mother, I feel quite […]